mdsauce/pythonTests/tunnel/README.md

 new and latest caps: `tunnelName` and `tunnelOwner`

 Will the results be the same across all platforms?
+Answer: no

 What happens when you mix the new caps w/ the old?
+Answer: job errors out in most cases.

 ~~NOTE: May have found a problem where sub-accounts can use non-shared tunnels.
 I.e. tunnels missing the `--shared-tunnel` flag.~~ all is well nvm